-The best way for schools to prepare for an LA external moderation visit is to have robust assessment processes, based on teachers' strong understanding of national standards.
+The best way for a school to prepare for an external moderation visit is to have robust internal assessment processes.
+These should be based on teachers' understanding of the TA frameworks, and collaboration with other schools, where possible.
+Schools must ensure that: